-Tojinbaka is located about 6 kilometers west of the center of Ishigaki City, along the island's ring road.
-It is best reached by rental car, as public transportation in this area is limited.
-From Ishigaki City, it’s a short drive of about 15 minutes.
-There is ample parking available at the entrance to the monument.
+Tojinbaka is located approximately 6 kilometers west of Ishigaki City center, along the island's ring road.
+The best way to reach it is by rental car, as public transportation in the area is limited.
+From Ishigaki City, it’s just a 15-minute drive.
+Parking is available at the entrance to the monument.

 Tojinbaka

-Tojinbaka (唐人墓) is a beautifully decorated memorial located on Ishigaki Island, honoring 300 Chinese laborers who tragically lost their lives in the mid-1800s.
-These men were being transported to the Americas by Western traders for forced labor in mines, but a mutiny broke out due to their harsh treatment.
-Part of this dramatic and tragic event took place right on Ishigaki.
+Tojinbaka (唐人墓) is a poignant memorial located on Ishigaki Island, commemorating the lives of 300 Chinese laborers who tragically lost their lives in the mid-1800s.
+These men were being transported by Western traders to the Americas, where they were forced into labor in mines.
+However, during the journey, a mutiny broke out due to the brutal conditions they endured.
+A significant part of this dramatic and heartbreaking chapter of history took place on the island of Ishigaki, making the site even more meaningful.

-Today, Tojinbaka stands as a symbol of remembrance and peace.
-Its unique design, influenced by Chinese architecture, makes it a meaningful cultural site and a striking contrast to the island's natural beauty.
-Visitors come to reflect on its history and appreciate the cultural connection between Ishigaki and its neighboring regions.
+Today, Tojinbaka serves as both a symbol of remembrance and a message of peace.
+The memorial's distinctive design, influenced by traditional Chinese architecture, provides a striking cultural contrast to the surrounding natural beauty of the island.
+Visitors come to reflect on the tragic past and appreciate the historical and cultural ties between Ishigaki and its neighboring regions.
+It is a place where history, culture, and the memory of those lost lives are preserved for future generations.

 Hours and Fees